 This is why the Hoppes Brain BFA-555 Smart Soft-Start power supply kit has optional onboard fuse holders.
 You can put the fuses back inside the amp and shorten your wires up like the MKI.
 It’s the best of both versions.

 I reckon the reason for the change to back-panel fuse holders was to make it easier for people to change the fuses, while discouraging them from opening up their amplifiers.
 Also, sometimes a user will be unaware there are fuses inside, and think that their amplifier is totally dead, when it only needs a fuse.
 It’s pretty common to find Adcom amps being sold “For parts” when all they need is a fuse.

 They are Littelfuse 314 series, available at Mouser or Digikey and many others.
 They don’t have them at the hardware store.
-The part numbers are easy; for example a 6A fuse is part # 314006.MXP or 314006.HXP the “MXP” and “HXP” are just packaging options, get either one.
+The part numbers are easy to decipher; for example a 6A fuse is part # 314006.MXP or 314006.HXP the “MXP” and “HXP” are just packaging options, get either one.

-Do not use 32V DC automotive fuses in these amps.
+Do not use 32V DC automotive fuses.
 They are not the same in the way they melt and arc when they blow out.
 Obviously no aluminum foil or nails, LOL.

 Test point confusion: Bias is adjusted by measuring the voltage, and thus current through the emitter resistors and transistors.
 Some of the Adcoms specify this voltage as read across one emitter resistor, and some as read across two emitter resistors in series, which means the bias voltage specified in the manual is double the voltage across a single emitter resistor.

 Example: GFA-535 MKI has its test points across one emitter resistor.